Connect with us

 Penicillin treatments, though relatively simple, are pricey.
 Doctors’ offices often don’t want to take on that expense without the assurance they will be paid back.

-“Women of a reproductive age need to have regular health care to have proper resources,” Dobb said.
+“Women of a reproductive age need to have regular health care to have proper family resources,” Dobb said.
 “Women should be empowered to time births consistent with their desires, with the counseling of physicians.”

 But in Mississippi that access often isn’t easy to come by.
 Dobbs said the syphilis outbreak is a reflection on the depletion of Department of Health resources.